Electronic | Automatic | Motorized | Magnetic Pet Doors

 Q: How big are the collar keys on the different electronic doors?

 A: Microchips are collarless, as they are surgically implanted by your vet.
-RFID tags are small because they don't need batteries.
+RFID tags tend to be smaller because they don't need batteries, with the exception of the Plexidor Electronic.
 Battery run tags are bulkier because there needs to be space for a battery to be held in there.

 Q: What's the biggest electronic pet door you have?